Lee has been video playing games since she was twelve and began playing online games in her twenties.

-In Mass Effect, the Mother Figure was easily Dr. Chakwas.
+In the original Mass Effect, the Mother Figure was easily Dr. Chakwas.
 Most fans (myself included) love Dr. Chakwas because she has real affection and respect for Shepard and is loyal to the commander across the entire trilogy, even sticking by Shepard during her forced service to Cerberus.

 To be fair, Shepard is older than the protagonists of Dragon Age.
 In Origins, the Warden is supposed to be somewhere around nineteen, which is why Wynne is so condescending (still crappy of her, though.
-The way older people treat the youth in our society is all messed up in general).
+The way older people treat the youth in our society is messed up in general).
 And in Dragon Age 2, Hawke begins the game at her mid twenties, which is still fairly young.
 And the Inquisitor can be any age you want, just about.

 But Shepard's age is set at 29 at the start of Mass Effect.
 She opens the game with age and experience and that is respected for the most part.
 Which is so . . . .nice.